PaulForgey/dns/README.md

 Has REST server allowing zones to be configured and loaded.

-mDNS functionality is coming along.
-Still needs higher level resolver interface for querying, browsing, announcing and unannouncing services.
-This can be done as it is now, but it requires an understanding of all the resource records involved.
+mDNS functionality including a higher level sevice discovery interface and CLI.
+While not by default, will even using DDNS to publish services over traditional DNS.

 Interesting features
 --------------------